CSLearning4U/StudentCSP/_sources/CSPNameNumbers/expression.rst

 .. fillintheblank:: 3_2_2_Div_fill

-    .. blank:: 3_2_2_Div
-        :correct: ^0.333333333333$
-        :feedback1: ('.*','Did you actually run the program?')

    What will be printed when you click on the Run button in the code below?

+   -    :^0.333333333333$: Correct!
+The computer can only store a certain number of digits for a fractional amount that repeats.
+        :.*: Did you actually run the program?

 .. activecode:: Expression_Div
     :tour_1: "Line-by-line Tour"; 1: ex2-line1; 2: ex1-line2;